Stono/kube-gocd/README.md

 ### Docker in Docker
 So I started looking at [docker in docker](https://hub.docker.com/_/docker/) and thought it would be nice if my gocd agents ran their own docker daemon, totally isolated, no reason to have access to the host they're running on.

 The idea on kubernetes is that your kubernetes agent pod has two containers, one is the gocd-agent itself, the other is docker-in-docker, they scale linearly, so each agent gets its own unique docker daemon.
-The gocd-agent talks to the docker daemon via TLS.
+The gocd-agent talks to the docker daemon via TCP.

 Docker in Docker carries its own problems, theres a good blog post on [here](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), however the dind image is now officially supported, albeit a little slower (as you're doing filesystems on top of filesystems).